Management of Upper Gastrointestinal (GI) Haemorrhage

 Assessment

-See the British Society of Gastroenterology website for the Upper GI bleed care bundle.
+See the British Society of Gastroenterology website for the Upper GI bleed (UGIB) care bundle.

-• Check for evidence of significant blood loss, including rectal examination for melaena.
-If melaena is present it implies that there has been significant blood loss.
+*Presence of melaena implies that there has been significant blood loss.

 General management